JSEE. Computational Documents for the Web

 • examples — List of examples

-• autorun (boolean, default: false) - Defines if the script should be evaluated on each input change event
+• autorun (boolean, default: false) — Run the model automatically on first load

 JSEE is a reactive branch of StatSim’s Port.
 It’s still work in progress.
 Expect API changes.